farkasviktor/BackUp-MST_MS-030_Office365_Administrator/Instructions/Labs/LAB_AK_09_Configuring_SharePoint_Online.md

 #### Task 2: Create a site collection using Windows PowerShell

-   In the script below, replace *LODSAXXXXXX* with your tenant details (for example, LODSA1234567).
+   In the script below, replace *XXXXXX* with your tenant details.

 1. Open Edge.
 Browse to **https://www.microsoft.com/en-us/download/details.aspx?id=35588** (SharePoint Online Management Shell).
 Download and install the x64 version of the tool.